 Queensland Law Society can refer you to a specialist private lawyer for advice or representation.

 These organisations may also be able to help.
 They don’t give legal advice.

 State Penalties Enforcement Registry (SPER) is responsible for the collection and enforcement of unpaid infringement notice fines, court ordered monetary fines and Offender Recovery orders issued in Queensland.
 You can make arrangements to pay SPER a set amount on a weekly, fortnightly or monthly basis.

-Queensland Traffic Offenders Program (QTOP) is an educational court diversion program for first and second time offenders who want to plead guilty to a traffic offence, including drink driving, unsafe driving, disqualified driving, suspended licence, appealing licence disqualifications (fees apply for this service).
+Queensland Traffic Offenders Program (QTOP) is an educational court diversion program for offenders who want to plead guilty to a traffic offence, including drink driving, unsafe driving, disqualified driving, suspended licence, appealing licence disqualifications (fees apply for this service).

-Department of Transport and Main Roads deals with complaints and enquiries concerning drivers licence, registration, traffic fines, etc.
+Department of Transport and Main Roads deals with complaints and enquiries concerning drivers' licences, registration, traffic fines, etc.

 Disclaimer: This content is for general purposes only and not legal advice.
 If you have a legal problem, please contact us or speak to a lawyer.
 View our full disclaimer.

 If you have a general question for Legal Aid Queensland, please use the general question form or call 1300 65 11 88, Monday to Friday, 8.30am to 4.30pm.